frederic-perez/AmE-dictionary/data/idioms.md

 __do more harm than good__
 __do over__
 __do the dishes__ Wash dishes.
+__do the right thing__ To act or behave correctly, appropriately, or with the best intentions. _We are none of us perfect; I just try to do the right thing and let other people live as they wish._
 __do the trick__
 __do well__ Prosper, thrive, succeed, as in _He’s done well in the market._
 __Do your magic__
 __do-gooder__
-__doctors make the worst patients__ It is difficult to give people help or advice on something in which they are professionals, because they often feel as though they already know better than anyone else how to handle the situation or perform a given task.
+__doctors make the worst patients__ :two: _proverb_ It is difficult to give people help or advice on something in which they are professionals, because they often feel as though they already know better than anyone else how to handle the situation or perform a given task. _Mary tried to convince her boss at the bank to see a credit advisor about his growing debt, but he kept insisting that he knew how to manage his money.
+Doctors make the worst patients._
-__dodge a bullet__ :two: To narrowly avoid something or some situation that turns out to be undesirable, disastrous, dangerous, or otherwise harmful.
+__dodge a bullet__ :three: To narrowly avoid something or some situation that turns out to be undesirable, disastrous, dangerous, or otherwise harmful. _I really dodged the bullet when my exam was postponed to next week, as I hadn’t studied for it at all!_
 __doesn’t hold water__ Not true or not reasonable.
 __dog and pony show__ a presentation which designed to impress an audience but has no real content.
 __dog day afternoon__ An afternoon in the part of the summer often thought to be hottest, usually considered to be July 3 to August 11.
 As such, it is often related to feelings of lethargy.
 In ancient times, people associated the heat during this period with the concurrent rising of Sirius, nicknamed “the dog star.” _As a kid, I loved lounging in the swimming pool on dog day afternoons._
 __dog-and-pony show__ :two::hammer: (dog and pony show)
 __dog-eat-dog__ _adj_ :three: A very competitive situation in which people will do anything to survive and be successful, even if it harms other people. _It is not dog-eat-dog here._
+__doggone it__
 __doggone__ A mild substitution for “goddamn” or “damn.” _I have so much doggone homework tonight, ugh._ _I can’t believe we lost that doggone game._
-__don’t call us, we’ll call you__ _cliché_ Do not be in further contact with us regarding your application/submission/inquiry/etc., we will contact you if we wish to proceed further (generally meaning that no such contact is to be expected).
+__don’t call us, we’ll call you__ :two: _cliché_ Do not be in further contact with us regarding your application/submission/inquiry/etc., we will contact you if we wish to proceed further (generally meaning that no such contact should be expected). _Thank you for your interesting submission to our fiction department.
+We’ll think it over for now—don’t call us, we’ll call you._
 __don’t count your chickens before they hatch__ :dart::three: (don’t count your chickens before they’re hatched) Don’t make plans based on future events that might not happen. _When my mom heard that I was preparing my campaign before even being nominated, she warned me, “Don’t count your chickens before they’re hatched.
 Why are you begging to drive my car to school tomorrow when you still need to take your license test in the morning?
 Don’t count your chickens before they’re hatched, babe!_
-__don’t get (one) started__ :two::hammer:
+__don’t get (one) started__ :three::hammer:
 __don’t get mad, get even__ :dart: Channel your anger into revenge. _When I heard that a co-worker had stolen my idea and presented it as his own, all I could think was, “Don’t get mad, get even.”_
 __don’t get me started__ :two: An exclamation of weariness or despair regarding a topic that has just been introduced and about which the speaker feels very strongly and (usually) has a negative opinion of.
-__don’t go there__ Don’t get into that topic of conversation; I don’t want to talk about that.
-Used humorously, the phrase usually implies that the speaker has a potentially scandalous, sensitive, or otherwise complicated association with the topic.
+__don’t go there__ :two: Don’t get into that topic of conversation; I don’t want to talk about that.
+Used humorously, the phrase usually implies that the speaker has a potentially scandalous, sensitive, or otherwise complicated association with the topic. _A: “So, do you ever hear from your ex-husband?”
+B: “Don’t even go there.
+That divorce trial still gives me a headache!”_
-__don’t let the door hit you on the way out__ Leave here quickly and directly; don’t linger on your way out the door.
-Used sarcastically to express one’s desire to see someone leave.
+__don’t let the door hit you on the way out__ :two: Leave here quickly and directly; don’t linger on your way out the door.
+Used sarcastically to express one’s desire to see someone leave. _I couldn’t be happier that you’re leaving the firm, you were a nuisance here anyway.
+Don’t let the door hit you on the way out!_
 __don’t press your luck__ :two::hammer:
 __don’t rock the boat__ Don’t say or do something that could upset a stable situation.
 __don’t shoot the messenger__ :two: Don’t get angry at or punish someone who is simply delivering bad or undesirable news, as he or she is not responsible for it.
 __don’t sweat it__ _(American English, spoken)_ Used to tell somebody to stop worrying about something: _If we’re a few minutes late he’ll wait for us, so don’t sweat it._
-__doom and gloom__ :two: A general feeling of pessimism or despondency.
+__doom and gloom__ :three: A general feeling of pessimism or despondency.
 This expression, sometimes found as _gloom and doom_, was particularly pertinent to fears about a nuclear holocaust during the cold war period of the 1950s and 1960s.
 It became a catchphrase in the 1968 film _Finian’s Rainbow_.
 __dot (one’s) i’s and cross (one’s) t’s__ To do something carefully and make sure that every last minor detail is completed. _Please make sure to dot your i’s and cross your t’s when signing this contract._
 __dote on (someone or something)__ To give a lot of love and attention to someone or something, perhaps to excess. _I can’t help but dote on my kids whenever they’re home from college—I just miss them so much when they’re away!_
 __double back__ To return to some thing or place after moving away from it, especially by following the same path taken when leaving. _I was walking to my car when I realized I’d forgotten my lunch on the kitchen counter and doubled back to get it._